luhn/spillway/HACKING.md

 ## Releasing

-To create a new release, run the following commands with the appropriate versions.
+To create a new release, run the following commands with both the latest version and the `latest` tag.

 ```
 docker buildx build --platform linux/amd64,linux/arm64 --tag luhn/spillway:1.0 --push .